-Similarly, H.R.
-4 as approved by the Senate Finance Committee also would have given states the option of distributing to former TANF families the full amount of child support collected on their behalf.
-Further, the Senate Finance Committee version of the bill would have simplified the CSE distribution process and eliminated the special treatment of child support arrearages collected through the federal income tax refund offset program.
-Like the House-passed bill, the federal government would have shared with the states the costs of paying child support arrearages to the family first.
+S. 667 as reported by the Senate Finance Committee would give states the option of distributing to former TANF families the full amount of child support collected on their behalf (i.e., both current support and all child support arrearages - including arrearages collected through the federal income tax refund offset program).
+S. 667 would simplify the CSE distribution process and eliminate the special treatment of child support arrearages collected through the federal income tax refund offset program.
+Under S. 667 the federal government would share with the states the costs of paying child support arrearages to the family first.

-&lt;sup>5 As mentioned above, these rules do not apply to child support collections obtained by intercepting federal income tax refunds.
-If child support arrearages are collected via the federal income tax refund offset program, the law stipulates that the state and federal government are to retain those collections.
+&lt;sup>8 As mentioned above, these rules do not apply to child support collections obtained by intercepting federal income tax refunds.
+If child support arrearages are collected via the federal income tax refund offset program, current law stipulates that the state and federal government are to retain those collections.